M. L. Harris Library and Fine Arts Building (Image)

 Description

 M. L. Harris Library and Fine Arts Building, designed in 1952 by Ginocchio, Cromwell and Associates (Reed, 2002).
-Philander Smith College broke ground for the library and arts complex on September 25, 1959 (Panther Yearbook, 1960).
-The building was completed and dedicated on October 23, 1962 in honor of the Colleges 4th President, M. L. Harris, the visionary behind the project (Dedication Program, 1962).
-The Fine Arts Building formerly housed the campus library, office space, classrooms for the Art Department, and a production studio that was home to KPSC, Philander Smith Colleges radio station in the 1970-80's (Panthernaut, 1970).
-The M. L. Harris building currently houses several departments and Harris Auditorium (on the 1st floor) is still used by the College to host a myriad of programs, ceremonies and lectures for the campus community and the general public.
+Philander Smith University broke ground for the library and arts complex on September 25, 1959 (Panther Yearbook, 1960).
+The building was completed and dedicated on October 23, 1962, in honor of the university's 4th President, M. L. Harris, the visionary behind the project (Dedication Program, 1962).
+The Fine Arts Building formerly housed the campus library, office space, classrooms for the Art Department, and a production studio that was home to KPSC, Philander Smith University's radio station in the 1970-80's (Panthernaut, 1970).
+The M. L. Harris building currently houses several departments and Harris Auditorium (on the 1st floor) is still used by the university to host a myriad of programs, ceremonies and lectures for the campus community and the general public.

 Source